I’m sure you’ve heard the expression:

 Yeah...can you imagine choosing a name for your business, designing all your marketing and them discovering that that name is not available?

-I check it in my local Corporate Affairs department and then I check at any of the popular domain name providers, to see if the form of the URL I want is also available.
+First, I check it in the "Business Name Registration" section in my local corporate affairs department.
+Next, I check at any of the popular domain name providers to see if the form of the URL I want is also available.

 Checking to see if your oh-so-hot-business-name is available early in the naming process can save you time, money and pain.
 Especially if you discover it’s not available.